MattSi13/Own_Neural_Network/README.md

-# Own neural network
+# How to create your own neural network

-## I present here my own neural network to predict positions (short or long) in daily.

 - I was inspired by Gabriel Molina's paper "Stock Trading with Recurrent Reinforcement Learning (RRL)". http://cs229.stanford.edu/proj2006/Molina-StockTradingWithRecurrentReinforcementLearning.pdf